Barcaldine House: Revival and hotel 1980s to date

+The house was used by a “hippy” commune in the early 1970s and was purchased by the Richard’s family around the late 1970s.
+The Richard’s family lived there for several years renovating parts of the house where time and funds allowed.

-The house lay derelict until 1988, when it was purchased by Mr and Mrs Brian John Reid, of Oban.
+It was purchased by Mr and Mrs Brian John Reid, of Oban.
 Without their intervention, the historic house would almost certainly have been lost.
 Since about 1990 Barcaldine has been a luxury hotel and a popular wedding venue with eight en suite rooms in the main house and the wings converted to self-catering cottages.

 Location

 Barcaldine House Hotel and Cottages are just off the A828 in the village of Barcaldine about 10 mi north of Oban in Argyll and Bute, Scotland.
 This is near to Loch Creran and Loch Etive.